 From 2007-2013, my “heavy” leg day exercises were done with the Smith and leg press machines.
-I pushed hard, lifted heavy, but over that six-year period, all I got was big, shapeless legs.
+I trained hard, lifted heavy, but over that six-year period, all I got were big, shapeless legs.
 This made me jealous of other women’s legs, wondering how they got them so muscular and lean.
 This was especially frustrating because I was a personal trainer, and I believed I understood what was necessary to get my dream legs, and I thought I was doing those things.
-The root of my problem was my emphasis on bodybuilding-style training — machine and isolation-focused exercises — aesthetic training rather than athletic training.
-In 2014, I started listening to a professional strength coach podcast, and learned about functional, unilateral, and “athletic” training — training for movement, not for standing on a stage.
+The root of my problem was my emphasis on bodybuilding-style training: machine and isolation-focused exercises, aesthetic training rather than athletic training.
+In 2014, I started listening to a professional strength coach podcast and learned about functional, unilateral, and “athletic” training — training for movement, not for posing on a stage.

-Cornerstones professional athletic training are pushing the body through space unrestricted, multi-directionally, forcing muscles to work synergistically to execute a movement.
+Cornerstones of professional, athletic training are pushing the body through space multi-directionally, forcing muscles to work synergistically to execute a movement.
 For strength, these coaches ditch machines (or use them very minimal and often for injury recovery, not for muscle development).
 They laugh at leg extension machines, Smiths, and leg presses.
 Instead, they emphasize pushing the body through open space with free-weight barbell squats, lunges, and other functional movements.
 The muscle synergy required to perform these exercise unaided intensely stimulates muscles for maximum muscle growth.

 Free weight exercises or compound exercises burn more calories than isolation movements.
 This is because, as opposed to isolating one muscle group, multiple muscle groups must work together to perform a free weight exercise.